Gayathri229/JavaScript/JS Engine.md

 JavaScript Run time environment:

+JS run time environment has all the elements required to run JS.
 JS Engine is the heart of JS run time environment.
 ![Screenshot 2023-10-06 184214](https://github.com/Gayathri229/JavaScript/assets/60467364/f7caddf0-9203-4e6d-9566-9eb4ad947783)

 Browser is able to run the JS code because it has JS run time environment.
 Every browser has its own JS engine.